The Complicated Issue of Child Custody

 It should come as no surprise that cooperative households where both parents equally share custodial and caregiver responsibilities produce more well-adjusted children–and parents.
 It makes sense then that Shared Parenting is the custodial arrangement generally encouraged throughout Ohio’s Court Systems.

-When deciding whether shared parenting is in the child’s best interests, the judge will consider all of the previously listed factors as well as:
+When deciding whether shared parenting is in the child’s best interests, the judge will consider all of the aforementioned factors as well as:

-- the ability of each parent to cooperate and make joint decisions about their children;
+- the ability of each parent to work together in making decisions about their children;

-- how well the parent encourages the sharing of love, affection, and contact between the child and other parent;
+- how well the parent encourages love and affection between the child and another parent;

-- history or potential for child abuse, domestic violence or parental kidnapping by either parent;
+- a history or potential for child abuse, domestic violence or parental kidnapping by either parent;

 - how far apart both parents live from each other (to see if shared parenting would be practical);

-- the recommendation of the guardian ad litem (a court-appointed representative that investigates what solutions would be best for the child).
+- the recommendation of the guardian ad litem (a representative appointed by the court that investigates what solutions would be best for the child).